← noiceinsurprise.com

 Still Nothing in Writing

 Nine weeks after the DC trip (March 15 to 19), none of DHS's verbal commitments are in writing.
 The 542-bed cap, the facility tour, the school and senior center protections, the community relations board, the $300,000 annual property-tax reimbursement.
 None of it is enforceable.
 The AG's complaint makes the same point at the federal level: DHS has not followed required process.
+On May 5, DHS permanently closed the Office of Immigration Detention Ombudsman, the only independent oversight body that could have monitored conditions at a facility built on unwritten promises.

 Read the full record →